leov30/fatx-renamer/README.md

 some characters in folder name may brake the scrip (need testing) character [^] in file name may not show (need testing)

+change log:
-now works with single files, and added some error checks
+v1 now works with single files, and added some error checks, added the option to use short country codes v2 added the option to remove parenthesis tags, and now will remove trailing spaces before checking for 38 char limit